-Section 504 prohibits discrimination on the basis of disability in any program or activity receiving federal financial assistance.
-The ADA prohibits a place of public accommodation from discriminating on the basis of disability.
+Section 504 prohibits discrimination based on disability in any program or activity receiving federal financial assistance.
+The ADA prohibits a place of public accommodation from discriminating based on disability.
 The applicable law and regulations may be examined in the office of the Vice President of Education listed below, who has been designated to coordinate the efforts of the school to comply with Section 504 and ADA.